Waterfront & Rideau River Health

 - Dig up weeds rather than using pesticides (Fiskars makes the best tool).

-- If you use chemicals or 'natural' weed-killers, apply ONCE with a spot sprayer right before dry weather.
+- If you use weed-killers, apply with a spot sprayer right before dry weather.
+(Even natural products may require protective clothing and child-proof storage.)

 - Use organic fertilizers such as manure, compost, corn gluten.